RikaShiro/FYP22070/README.md

 # Instructions

-Please run this project under the latest LTS version of Node.js.
+Please run this project under the latest 16.X.X LTS version of Node.js.
+Due to the limitation of Node package "http-mitm-proxy", Node version should not be later than 16.
-Date: 2023/03/18
+Date: 2023/03/22
-Latest: 18.15.0
+Latest: 16.19.1
 Use of NVM for Node version control is recommended.

-## Install
+## Installation

 Chinese users will probably get error when downloading "Sharp" package.
 Set Chinese mirror hosted at Alibaba for "Sharp" before install node packages.